History

 Enrichment opportunities

-Currently there is a trip to Normandy arranged for Easter 2020 for predominantly Key Stage 3 & 4 students to explore its historical environment.
+We are hoping to arrange a trip to Normandy for predominantly Key Stage 3 & 4 students to explore its historical environment.
 Further trips are currently being explored.

 Useful websites to support learning